Definition

 Germany (Fraunhofer IWM) Develops PFAS-Free Substitution Chain for Lubricants and Seals

-German researchers have validated a structured substitution framework for replacing PFAS in high-friction mechanical components ahead of anticipated EU-wide restrictions.
-This provides a technical roadmap for machinery OEMs to mitigate supply chain risks and ensure functional performance as PFAS-based lubricants and seals face regulatory phase-outs.
+German researchers have validated a technical framework for replacing PFAS in high-friction mechanical components ahead of anticipated EU-wide restrictions.
+This provides machinery manufacturers with a strategic roadmap to mitigate supply chain risks and ensure functional performance as PFAS-based lubricants and seals face regulatory phase-outs.

 Australia (AICIS) Adds 1-Pyrrolidinepropanaminium (CAS 3113590-25-0) to Industrial Chemicals Inventory

-Australia has added CAS 3113590-25-0 to the public Industrial Chemicals Inventory (AIIC) following the expiration of its five-year assessment certificate.
-Introducers must ensure operations align with the original assessment conditions and report any deviations to AICIS within 28 days.
+Australia has transitioned CAS 3113590-25-0 to the public Industrial Chemicals Inventory following the expiration of its five-year assessment certificate.
+Businesses must verify that current introduction volumes and use patterns remain consistent with the original assessment to avoid mandatory reporting triggers and potential compliance reviews.

 VGH München Upholds Soil Remediation Order Under Federal Soil Protection Act for Oil-Contaminated Parking Lot